 10. Irritability – When you look at the 34 symptoms of menopause, it is no wonder women feel irritable!
 Between the various symptoms of perimenopause, lack of sleep, and hormonal changes, irritability can be a part of this transition.

-11. Depression - Having a history of depression (such as postpartum depression) increases your risk for having depression in perimenopause.
+11. Depression – Having a history of depression (such as postpartum depression) increases your risk of having depression in perimenopause.
 If you are feeling depressed it is important to talk with your doctor to find a treatment that will work for you.